Skip to content

 Eligibility criteria

-• Adults who have a diagnosis of autism without a diagnosed Intellectual Disability (LD)
+• Adults who have a diagnosis of autism without a diagnosed intellectual disability (LD)

-• Autistic adults who have low to moderate psychosocial issues related to or compounded by autism or have needs related to autism that require clinical assessment and interventions.
+• Autistic adults who have low to moderate psycho-social issues, related to or compounded by autism, or have needs related to autism that require clinical assessment and interventions.

 Out of scope

-• Adults with a with a diagnosis of Intellectual Disability (LD)
+• Adults with a with a diagnosis of intellectual disability (LD)

 • Adults with an acute mental health presentation that present high risk (for example, unstable mental health conditions, active psychosis)